vimes1984/foundation-angular-admin/README.md

 ##Schema
 You can attach additional schema to the user or pages object by adding in:
 ```bash
 meteor add aldeed:collection2
 ```

- to your app the in your lib/ folder create a file called schema.js and attach the additional schema like so:
+to your app, then in your ```lib/``` folder create a file called schema.js and attach the additional schema like so:

 ```javascript
 var Schemas = {};
 Schemas.UserProfile = new SimpleSchema({
   myfield: {